Renormalized density matrix downfolding: A rigorous framework in learning emergent models from ab initio many-body calculations: Renormalizaed density matrix downfolding

-When the number of optimal clusters $M$ \footnote{In the literature, ``clusters'' are also called ``components'', ``modes'', or ``groups'' of the GMM.
-In this manuscript, we will use the name ``clusters'' when referring to the Gaussian distributions included in the mixture model.} is greater than 1, we have detected the emergence of disjoint low-energy Hilbert space.
-In order to quantify this, we chose to use the Bayesian information criterion (BIC) to measure the accuracy of the GMM \cite{schwarz_estimating_1978} and apply the heuristic elbow criterion \cite{kodinariya_review_2013} to determine $M$ in the GMM when clustering the eigenstates.
-Compared with other metrics, the BIC score penalizes the sample size and the total number of parameters to avoid overfitting.
-The BIC score is given by $-2\ell+ q\ln n$, where $\ell(w, \mu, \Sigma) = \sum_{j=1}^{n} \ln p\left(x_j|w, \mu, \Sigma\right)$ is the maximum log-likelihood estimate \cite{mclachlan_number_2014}, $q$ is the total number of parameters in GMM, and $n$ is the sample size.
+In order to compute the number of optimal clusters of eigenstates, we chose to use the Bayesian information criterion (BIC) to measure the accuracy of the GMM \cite{schwarz_estimating_1978} and apply the heuristic elbow criterion \cite{kodinariya_review_2013} to determine $M$ in the GMM when clustering the eigenstates.
+The BIC score penalizes the sample size and the total number of parameters to avoid overfitting, so that we are able to detect the emergence of disjoint eigenstate clusters that can be assigned to a low-energy space.
+With this method, $\mathcal{LE}$ is not dictated by an energy cutoff, but instead, an extended descriptor space (energy, spin-spin correlation, and double occupancy) is necessary for it to be detected.

-\emph{Results.---} Fig.~\ref{fig:results0_pca} (a) shows the singular values of matrix $\varrho$ for H8 with bond lengths $r = 2.4$, $3.0$, $3.6~a_{\text{B}}$.
-For $r>2.0~a_{\text{B}}$, only the first eight singular values are non-zero, which confirms that the Hilbert space spanned by the first 400 eigenstates is well described by a single-band picture, as noted in Refs. \cite{motta_ground-state_2020, sawaya_constructing_2022}.
-For $r=3.0$ $a_{\text{B}}$, the corresponding eight column vectors of $U$, i.e., the natural orbitals, are plotted in Fig.~\ref{fig:results0_pca} (b).
-A unitary transformation is then applied to the natural orbitals to generate the intrinsic atomic orbitals \cite{knizia_intrinsic_2013} $\left\lbrace \phi_{i\sigma}(\mathbf{r})\right\rbrace$, which are the localized orbitals shown in Fig.~\ref{fig:results0_pca} (c).
-These localized orbitals are the real-space representation of the electrons created or annihilated by operators $c^\dagger_{i\sigma}$ and $c_{i\sigma}$ in \emph{step 3}.

-Note that one can not tell whether a disjoint low-energy Hilbert space emerges or not by analyzing merely the ground state properties.
-Fig.~\ref{fig:result0_ground_state_properties} (a) shows the double occupancy, and (b) the spin-spin correlation of the ground states for bond lengths $r\geq 2.0~a_{\text{B}}$.
-The double occupancy and spin-spin correlation change continuously with $r$ and do not offer insights on whether there is emergent low-energy Hilbert space.

-Although the ground state remains AFM, a spin Hilbert space emerges when $r\geq 3.0~a_{\text{B}}$ without undergoing a phase transition.
-Fig.~\ref{fig:result1_e_vs_sisj} shows the total energy versus spin-spin correlation for the first 400 \textit{ab initio} eigenstates computed using VMC, colored by the double occupancy per site.
-As a reference, the ground state of an uncorrelated system has double occupancy of $0.25$.
-The figure shows that as $r$ increases, a cluster of the eigenstates becomes separated from the rest of the eigenstates.
-The clustered eigenstates show linear dependence between energy and spin-spin correlation and have small double occupancy.
-A clearer separation of this cluster of eigenstates in the descriptor space indicates the emergence of a low-energy Hilbert space.